Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 #### Entering a Square

-To enter a square, you must have enough movement left to pay for entering.
-It cost 1 square (5 feet) of movement to enter an unoccupied square that's adjacent to your space.
+To enter a square, you must have enough Movement left to pay for entering.
+It cost 1 square (5 feet) of Movement to enter an unoccupied square that's adjacent to your space.
 A square of Difficult Terrain costs 2 squares to enter (10 feet).
 Other effects might make a square cost even more.

 #### Corners

-Diagonal movement can't cross the corner of a wall, a large tree, or another terrain feature that fills the space.
+Diagonal Movement can't cross the corner of a wall, a large tree, or another terrain feature that fills the space.

 #### Ranges